Security Level: Medium

 A. A Virtual Private Network or VPN is a secure network that is usually used to connect a remote user to a local network through a public telecommunications infrastructure, such as the internet.
 Most of the time, the connection from one end to the other requires authentications and various types of encryption technologies to make the connection secure, for this reason it is difficult to monitor or “sniff” the traffic.

-Here is another fun graphic from Wikipedia!
+Here is a fun graphic from Privacy Canada!

 As you can see from the diagram, the various offices and the remote users are connecting through the VPN over the internet, so that it appears to the user as if they are on the local network at the office itself.
 Check out this site for more info on VPNs: